 It’s an awesome time of the year in Jordan in May.
 The winter (and early spring) rains have watered the nature of Jordan to such an extent that the country is popping with verdant flora and colorful flowers.
 It’s not too hot – it’s a great time of year!

-However, this is obviously going to be high season – you’re going to want to reserve rooms in advance if you want your first pick at Jordan’s top sights.
-There are still chances of rain, but only around 5mm of rain falls for the whole month – not much at all.
+However, this will be high season – you’ll want to reserve rooms in advance if you want your first pick at Jordan’s top sights.
+There are still chances of rain, but only around 5mm of rain falls for the whole month – not much.
 Temperatures in Petra and Amman hover around 27°C; the Dead Sea and Aqaba are a steamy 35°C – great if you like the heat.

 May in Japan means things start to get much warmer across the country.
 Even Hokkaido has thawed by now, with Sapporo seeing its very own hanami around the first week of this month.
 May can also be punctuated by heatwaves of 30°C+, so it’s good to be prepared.